Use this file to discover all available pages before exploring further.

 Send details to Traversal

+Provide the required fields, plus any of the optional fields above that apply to your IdP, to the Traversal team.
 Traversal will provide you with the Assertion Consumer Service (ACS) URL and SP Entity ID to complete configuration on your side.
+If signed authentication requests are required, Traversal will also provide a signing certificate.

-For any OIDC-compliant identity provider not listed above:
+For any OIDC-compliant identity provider not listed in the other tabs:

 1